sebner1992/unit_tests/README.md

 **JUnit and some background.**
 1. What is test driven development (TDD), unit testing?
-1. Get familiar with JUnit 5 (www.junit.org); use a recent version (JUnit based on Java annotations).
+1. Get familiar with JUnit 5 (www.junit.org); (use version 5, which is based on Java annotations).
 1. Test your stack (from Assignment 3).
 	* Extend your stack implementation by a getSize() and a peek() method, also make sure to throw appropriate exceptions when you perform a pop() on an empty stack, for example.
    	* Write JUnit tests to test all your stacks.
 Use the special features for testing for expected exceptions in JUnit.
     * Note: You have two stack classes, but you must not duplicate your test code in order to test both stacks!!